Primal-Attention: Self-attention through Asymmetric Kernel SVD in Primal Representation: Primal-dual Representation of Self-attention based on Kernel SVD

 \section{Primal-dual Representation of Self-attention based on Kernel SVD}

 In this section, we apply the kernel trick from RKBS to the asymmetric attention kernel, and derive self-attention with a primal-dual representation based on Kernel SVD (KSVD).
-Under this learning scheme, a novel self-attention mechanism is proposed by remodeling the attention output in the primal representation, without explicit computation of the kernel matrix in the dual representation.
+Under this learning scheme, a new self-attention mechanism is proposed by remodelling the attention output in the primal representation, without explicit computation of the kernel matrix in the dual representation.
 With the stationarity conditions, we flexibly implement the optimization of KSVD through an additional loss term, which can regularize the model to improved low-rank properties without extra decomposition.

-\paragraph{{KSVD optimization problem} in Primal and Dual} By Definition \ref{def:asym:kernel} of RKBS, the kernel function in the dual for the asymmetric attention kernel $K$ in self-attention can be formulated by $K_{ij} = \kappa (\bm x_i, \bm x _j) \coloneqq \left< \phi_q(\bm x_i), \phi_k(\bm x_j)\right>$, with two feature maps $\phi_q$, $\phi_k$ related to the queries and keys.
-Recalling the self-attention output in \eqref{eq::dual_output}, the values {$\{v(\bm{x}_j)\}_{j=1}^N$ resemble the dual variables} projecting the kernel matrix in the dual representation of kernel methods, whereas the kernel involved is asymmetric.
-In this regard, the nonlinear version of SVD under the framework of LSSVM~\cite{suykens2016svd} well fits the self-attention setup, therefore is set as the basis for the following work with asymmetric kernels built upon RKBS.
-Moreover, we consider that in self-attention the sequence data are utilized in values, and thus generalize the KSVD problem with data-dependent projection weights.
+\paragraph{{KSVD optimization problem} in Primal and Dual} By Definition \ref{def:asym:kernel} of RKBS, the kernel function in the dual for the asymmetric attention kernel $K$ in self-attention can be formulated by $K_{ij} = \kappa (\bm x_i, \bm x _j) \coloneqq \left< \phi_q(\bm x_i), \phi_k(\bm x_j)\right>$, with two feature maps $\phi_q$, $\phi_k$ related to queries and keys.
+Recall the self-attention output in \eqref{eq::dual_output}, the values {$\{v(\bm{x}_j)\}_{j=1}^N$ resemble the dual variables} projecting the kernel matrix in the dual representation of kernel methods, whereas the kernel involved is asymmetric.
+In this regard, the nonlinear version of SVD under the framework of LSSVM~\cite{suykens2016svd} well fits the self-attention setup, hence is set as the basis for the following work with asymmetric kernels built upon RKBS. {Differently, we extend the matrix SVD setups in~\cite{suykens2016svd} to the case of asymmetric attention matrix with two input data sources as queries and keys.} Moreover, we consider that in self-attention, values are input data-dependent, and thus generalize~\cite{suykens2016svd} with data-dependent projection weights.